bnb-chain/bnb-chain.github.io/docs/BC-FAQs.md

 hide_table_of_contents: true
 ---

-# Beacon Chain FAQ
+# Beacon Chain FAQs

 ### What is Beacon Chain , or Binance DEX?

 Beacon Chain is the blockchain initially developed by Binance and community.
 Binance DEX is the decentralized exchange module developed on top of the Beacon Chain blockchain.

 ### What is the design principle of Beacon Chain ?